Labic-ICMC-USP/CLIMADA-BR/doc/dengue_docs/README.md

 # FILES

-The DENGUE data was taken from 3 main sources and are related to the following files:
+The DENGUE data was taken from 4 main sources and are related to the following files:
 - DENGBR23.dbc (DENGUE2023.xlsx)
 - municipios.csv
+- dengue_hazzards_news.xlsx
 - DengueFunc.xlsx

-The last file 'TabelaDengueCoordMonth.xlsx' is the file used in our Tutorial_DENGUE.ipynb to model our hazard, while the DengueFunc.xlsx is used to model our impact functions.

 ## DENGBR23.dbc (DENGUE2023.xlsx)